AmberJolieH/DSA-2022/README.md

 ## Arrays
+* Concept
+    - an ordered collection of elements
+    - every value is the same data type
+    - in python they can only hold a sequence of multiple items that are of the same type
+    - are not a built in data structure in Python
+        - must be imported using array module
+    - ** if performing math calculations then NumPy should be imported to use NumPy arrays**
+* BIG-O
+    - space complexity wise arrays take up less memory than lists making them more space efficient.
+* Application
+    -
+## Lists
+* Concept
+    - store items of various types
+* BIG-O
+* Application
 ## Linked Lists
+* Concept
+* BIG-O
+* Application
 ## Stacks
+* Concept
+* BIG-O
+* Application
 ## Queues
+* Concept
+* BIG-O
+* Application
 ## Hash Tables
+* Concept
+* BIG-O
+* Application
 ## Trees
+* Concept
+* BIG-O
+* Application
 ## Heaps
+* Concept
+* BIG-O
+* Application
 ## Graphs
+* Concept
+* BIG-O
+* Application

 ---
 # Algorithms